Capitalization

 Understanding Capitalization of Interest & Other Expenses

-The current article in this series provides responses related to: Capitalization of interest and other costs Is interest expense in P&L equal to the total interest outflow of the company?
-If not, then how to calculate total interest outflow?
-Does capitalization apply to inventory as
+The current article in this series provides responses related to: Capitalization of interest and other costs and how it shows up in the balance sheet and the profit & loss statements Is interest expense in P&L equal to the total interest outflow of the company?

 Analysis: Emmbi Industries Limited